Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Best Time To Visit: Sunrise or early morning

-How Long You Need: 1 hour
+How Long You Need: Around 1 hour

-Best Time To Visit: Sunrise
+Best Time to Visit: Sunrise

 Achadas da Cruz Cable Car

-How Long You Need: 2-3 hours.
+How Long You Need: 2–3 hours

 Miradouro do Guindaste